pbogden/gsheet/README.md

 *D3 (JSONP):*

-* <a href="http://bl.ocks.org/pbogden/62244b94a1da2db963db">This demo</a> implements a D3 plugin that uses JSONP to access data for non-CORS-enabled services.
+* <a href="http://bl.ocks.org/pbogden/62244b94a1da2db963db">This demo</a> implements a D3 plugin that uses JSONP.
+It works in all the browsers I've tested, and it can access spreadsheet data for non-CORS-enabled services.
 But JSONP has security issues, so beware.

 *Python (3):*
 ```